loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

 Alas, it appeared that there are multiple entries that have the same visitid and fullvisitorid, but may have different starttimes, product info, or transactionids.
 I wasn't sure what to do with this information at this point, but I'm aware that if I were to perform any analysis on the duplicated visitids, I'd have to address that so as not to get faulty values.

 3. I noticed that some cities seemed to be paired with the wrong country - namely New York listed as a Canadian City.

-So I changed that specific entry's country from Canada to United States with the following query:
+  I changed that specific entry's country from Canada to United States with the following query:

     UPDATE all_sessions
     SET country = 'United States' WHERE country = 'Canada' AND city = 'New York';

 If I were to want to change all of the entries where the cities and countries were mismatched, I'd have to compare each entry in the all_sessions table with an accurate list of cities and their countries.
 I did not have the time to perform this change on the entire table.

 4. I updated the productquantity column to better reflect the number of products purchased.
 For this, I cross-referenced the visitid from the analytics table and if it exists, I summed up the units_sold from that visitid and used that sum to fill in the productquantity.
 If it doesn't exist in the analytics page, I would instead divide the totaltransactionrevenue by the product price to estimate how many of the single item listed would have been sold.
 I recognize this is not necessarily accurate, because if you look up a visitid that is found in both the analytics and all_sessions pages, the all_sessions will only have listed one product, whereas on the analytics table, there will have been multiple different products purchased.
 However, I still wanted to make an educated guess on what the value for productquantity should be.
 The analytics table is accurate in the units_sold because if you sum the revenue up for that particular visitid, it always matches the totaltransactionrevenue column in the all_sessions table.

   Here is my query making these changes to the productquantity column:

     UPDATE all_sessions al
     SET productquantity =